bernardosecades/bernardosecades.github.io/_posts/2017-04-16-runtime-environment-variables-in-symfony.md

 # Conclusion

-Whatever option is valid but I prefer the option 2 because you do depend of third parts like `incenteev\parameterHandler` to set up in right way options from infrastructure layer.
+Whatever option is valid but I prefer the option 2 because you do not depend of third parts like `incenteev\parameterHandler` to set up in right way options from infrastructure layer.